15+ Surprising Uses for Eggshells

 The shell accounts for 9-12% of the total weight of the egg and has pores that allow for the exchange of oxygen and the release of moisture and carbon dioxide.

 The color of the shell depends on the breed of hen that laid the egg.
-In other words, white hens produce eggs of the same color, and brown ones lay brown eggs.

 What are some uses for eggshells?